Macroscopic loops in the loop O(n) model via the XOR trick: Introduction

 \end{thm}

-Let~$\tau$ be a spin configuration on vertices of~$\bbT$ (or, equivalently, the faces of~$\bbH$), that takes a value~$+1$ or~$-1$ at each vertex.
+The loops of the loop~$O(1)$ model can be represented as the domain walls of an Ising model defined on the faces of $\bbH$.
+To be more precise, we define the Ising model: let~$\tau$ be a spin configuration on vertices of~$\bbT$ (or, equivalently, the faces of~$\bbH$), that takes a value~$+1$ or~$-1$ at each vertex.
 Given a domain~$\calD$ in~$\bbH$, the Ising model with parameter~$\beta$ on the faces of~$\calD$ with boundary conditions~$\tau$ is supported on spin configurations~$\sigma$ that coincide with~$\tau$ outside of~$\calD$ and is given by

 where~$Z_{\calD,\beta}^\tau$ is a normalising constant and the sum runs over pairs of adjacent faces, at least one of which is in~$\calD$.